ninotreve/XGMRES.jl/README.md

 examples of applications of the function.
 The first script runs `xgmres` on a random dense synthetic problem generated with target condition numbers for $A$ and for the preconditioner.
-The second script loads a SuiteSparse matrix and runs `xgmres` on this problem with one of our built-in preconditioner.
+The second script loads a SuiteSparse matrix and runs `xgmres` on this problem with one of our built-in preconditioners.
 These files can also be used to reproduce or check the results presented in (most of) the plots of the article.